Ryan Model 147: Ryan Model 147A Fire Fly

 The second Model 147A had an 35 in "plug" inserted into the fuselage to carry an additional 68 US gallons (258 litres) of fuel, increasing overall length from 22 ft to 25 ft 9 in.
 It also had a new nose containing a camera from the U-2.
 After four successful test flights performed in April and early May 1962, the third and fourth Model 147As (which were almost identical to the second example) were declared operational and deployed at Holloman Air Force Base in New Mexico with a Lockheed DC-130 Hercules launch aircraft.

 Tests conducted that summer showed the drone was almost invisible to ground radar, and interceptors that were scrambled to find it ended up chasing each other.
 The only problem was that the drone generated a contrail, which gave it away.
 A "no-con" (no-contrail) program was initiated to fix the problem in subsequent variants, though apparently it wasn't fitted to the Model 147A.
 The system injected chlorosulfonic acid into the engine tailpipe when the drone entered hostile territory, creating tiny ice crystals which formed a transparent contrail.
 An effective system, although the chlorosulfonic acid was very corrosive which required use of high-grade stainless steel plumbing.

-During the Cuban Missile Crisis a U-2 was shot down over Cuba on 27 October 1962 by an SA-2 and its pilot killed.
+During the Cuban Missile Crisis a U-2 was shot down over Cuba on 27 October 1962 by an S-75 Dvina and its pilot killed.
 Afterwards the Model 147As were authorized for reconnaissance missions in place of the U-2.
 The drones were mounted under the wings of their DC-130 Hercules controller aircraft, its propellers turning, at ready on the runway when notification came from Air Force Chief of Staff Curtis LeMay that the mission was scrubbed.
 The U-2s were used for reconnaissance over Cuba instead, with missions resuming on 5 November 1962.
 LeMay wanted to reserve the Fire Fly for later.